-Caution: Do not clamp the dual lumen portion of the catheter.
+Caution: Do not clamp the lumen portion of the catheter.
 Clamp only the extensions.
 Do not use serrated forceps, use only the in-line clamps provided.

-- 10. Open venous extension clamp.
+- 10. Open distal extension clamp.
 Thread the catheter over proximal end of the guidewire. - 11.
 Ease the catheter through the subcutaneous tissue and into the target vein. - 12.
 Make any adjustments to catheter under fluoroscopy.
 The distal tip should be located just before the junction of the superior vena cava and the right atrium.
 Femoral tip placement to be determined by physician. - 13.
-Once proper placement is confirmed, remove guidewire. - 14.
-Attach syringes to both extensions and open clamps.
-Blood should aspirate easily from both arterial and venous sides.
-If either side exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood - 15.
-Once adequate aspiration has been achieved, both lumens should be irrigated with saline filled syringes using quick bolus technique.
+Once proper placement is confirmed, remove guidewire and close slide clamp. - 14.
+Attach syringes to all extensions and open clamps.
+Blood should aspirate easily from all lumens.
+If the lumens exhibit excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood flows. - 15.
+Once adequate aspiration has been achieved, all lumens should be irrigated with saline filled syringes using quick bolus technique.
 Assure that extension clamps are open during irrigation procedure. - 16.
-Close the extension clamps, remove the syringes, and place an injection cap on each luer lock connector.
+Close the extension clamps, remove the syringes, and place an end cap on each luer lock connectors.
 Avoid air embolism by keeping extension tubing clamped at all times when not in use and by aspirating then irrigating the catheter with saline prior to each use.
 With each change in tubing connections, purge air from the catheter and all connecting tubing and caps. - 17.
-To maintain patency, a heparin lock must be created in both lumens.
+To maintain patency, a heparin lock must be created in all lumens.
 Refer to hospital heparinization guidelines.